Prompts to Make GenAI Content Sound More Human

 AI models, like ChatGPT, don’t really understand the world.
 They don’t have feelings, they don’t know what it means to have a bad day, fall in love, or mess up a presentation at work.
 They just combine words based on huge amounts of text they’ve analyzed.

 That means, if we don’t give the right context, AI replies often turn out too “clean,” predictable, and soulless.
+This is exactly why AI works best when it’s guided by templates, briefs, and clear goals, instead of vague one-line requests.
 The problem also lies in the prompts people write.
 When you say “Write a blog about marketing,” you’ll get something that sounds like a textbook article.
 But when you say “Write a blog about marketing like you’re chatting with a friend over a beer” - that’s a whole different story.

 Traits of humanized content